 Underwater sound will result from pile driving activities as part of SDC platform installation, and from construction and installation vessel movements.
 Propagation modelling of underwater sound has been conducted to estimate distances at which various impacts on marine species may occur.
-For piling, the modelling results show that seals may experience permanent hearing damage within 1.2 km of the noise source if exposed to the sound for an hour under typical early spring oceanographic conditions, and within 743 m of the noise source in late summer conditions8.
+For piling, the modelling results show that seals may experience permanent hearing damage within 1.2 km of the noise source if exposed to the sound for an hour under typical early spring oceanographic conditions, and within 743 m of the noise source in late summer conditions.
 Temporary hearing loss of seals from piling may occur within 18.6 km of the noise source (in early spring) and 2.4 km (in late summer) if exposed for an hour.
 For fish, sensitivity varies across species, for the most sensitive species mortality could occur within just 328 m of the noise source, and recoverably injury within 618 m of the noise source if exposed for an hour (with little differences in distances between early spring and late summer).
-It should be noted that the Caspian seal (IUCN Red List 'Endangered'9 and included in the Azerbaijan Red Book10) is a highly intelligent animal that will rapidly move away from any disturbance or sound.
+It should be noted that the Caspian seal (IUCN Red List 'Endangered' and included in the Azerbaijan Red Book) is a highly intelligent animal that will rapidly move away from any disturbance or sound.
 The use of an acoustic deterrent device (ADD) prior to piling activities, and a piling soft-start / slow-start, will alert any seals present, allowing them to leave the area as soon as they detect elevated sound levels and reducing the risk of underwater sound injury.
 As a result underwater sound impacts from piling on ecological receptors have been ranked as moderate.
 For project vessel movements, underwater sound impact distances were considerably reduced (in comparison to piling), resulting in impacts on ecological receptors being ranked as minor.

 In the nearshore zone, the PFOC between Sangachal Terminal and the SDC platform will be trenched out to the 12.5 m water depth contour (just beyond the shipping lane) to provide protection.
 In order to carry out PFOC installation in very shallow water it is anticipated that a temporary finger pier will be constructed, extending approximately 300 m into Sangachal Bay.
-Impacts related to these activities include physical habitat disturbance and smothering, increased turbidity, and changes to coastal processes from the presence of the pier.
-However, it should be noted that the receptors present in, and adjacent to, the nearshore PFOC installation corridor are common in local coastal waters; and Sangachal Bay is a shallow water environment that is regularly disturbed by wave action with biological communities that are adapted to periodic turbidity.
+Impacts related to these activities include physical habitat disturbance and smothering, increased turbidity, changes to coastal processes from the presence of the pier, and potential disturbance of birds using the bay (part of which is an Important Bird Area (IBA) to the south of the cable route).
+However, it should be noted that the marine receptors present in, and adjacent to, the nearshore PFOC installation corridor are common in local coastal waters; and Sangachal Bay is a shallow water environment that is regularly disturbed by wave action with biological communities that are adapted to periodic turbidity.
 As the finger pier will only stay in place for the duration of the nearshore cable installation works (approximately 6-12 months) the effects on littoral sediment fluxes and current flows are anticipated to be short-term and localised to the immediate surroundings of the structure.
-Based on the above, the impacts on ecological receptors and coastal processes have been ranked as minor.
+Birds present on the water in the nearshore area may experience temporary physical disturbance from the presence of the cable installation vessel and other equipment and associated airborne noise, however, they are highly mobile and can relocate to other parts of the bay if required.